AKC23/MovCorn/README.md

 • jQuery

-## Click the link to view our website.
-Blog and Ticket option won't work as it was made with PHP.
+### *Click the link to view our website.
+'Blog' and 'Ticket' option won't work as it was made with PHP.